matafokka/SynthFlight/README.md

 1. Install [NodeJS](nodejs.org).
 1. Download the source code and `cd` to the project's root.
 1. Download dependencies by running `npm install`.
-1. Build by running `nodejs build.js`.
+1. Build by running `node build.js`.
 There are additional options, to see them, run `nodejs build.js -h`.
 1. When build will be finished, in project root will be `dist` directory containing builds for different OSs and platforms.

 Warning: To build for macOS, you may need to build on actual macOS because of bugs in [Electron Packager](https://github.com/electron/electron-packager).